Corey-M/NAudio.Lame/README.md

 ## Relase Notes

+### Version 1.1.0-pre3

+Replaced static constructor initialization with `ModuleInit.Fody` module initializer to properly initialize the Resource Assembly Loader.

-### Version 1.1.0
+### Version 1.1.0-pre2

 Rebuilt as .NET Standard 2.0 to attempt to make this fully compatible with .NET Core on Windows.

-Made resource assembly loader public to allow manual initialization on .NET Core.
+Made Resource Assembly Loader (`Loader`) public to allow manual initialization on .NET Core as static constructors don't cut it anymore.

+### Version 1.1.0-pre1

+Initial attempt to add .NET Standard support using multi-targetted compilation.

 ### Version 1.0.9